Internal passport of Russia

 After the dissolution of the Soviet Union in 1991, the Soviet Union internal passport continued to be issued until 1997, when a new regulating decree was adopted by the government and when it was replaced by the Russian internal passport.
 The current Russian internal passports were first issued in 2007.

 The Russian government is planning to replace the Internal Passport with a biometric, credit card size card.
-The Universal electronic card issued between 2013 and 2016 was planned to replace the Russian Internal passport as the sole national identity document for Russian citizens but was scrapped in early 2017.
+The universal electronic card issued between 2013 and 2016 was planned to replace the Russian Internal passport as the sole national identity document for Russian citizens but was scrapped in early 2017.

 History

 Background

-In Russian Empire after the liberation of the serfs in 1861 the peasant was declared by the law as attached to the former tax-paying estate or having a rural station (sel’skoe sostoianie).
-Membership in the peasant community, the legally mandatory reception of allotment land, arrears and collective responsibility characterized this rural station, and the passport system and residence permit enforced it.
-The internal passport was issued only in the local district office and was valid for the entire empire while the identification card (Свидетельство) was valid only within 30 Verst (approximately thirty kilometers) of the place of registration - thus internal passports were critical for obtaining work outside a farmer's own district.
+After the 1861 liberation of the serfs in the Russian Empire, the peasant was legally declared to be as attached to the former tax-paying estate or having a rural station (sel'skoe sostoianie).
+Membership in the peasant community, the legally mandatory reception of allotment land, arrears, and collective responsibility characterized this rural station, and the passport system and residence permit enforced it.
+The internal passport was issued only in the local district office and was valid for the entire empire while the identification card (Свидетельство) was valid only within 30 verst (approximately thirty kilometers) of the place of registration - thus internal passports were critical for obtaining work outside a farmer's own district.